Doctors Note Logo

 Can’t Find Relief?
 Why Hypnosis Works and Medically Approved Important Next Steps

-Hypnosis for chronic pain works and is medically supported, helping retrain how the brain processes pain so intensity and distress drop and sleep and coping often improve.
+Hypnosis for chronic pain is medically supported and effective, helping retrain how the brain processes pain signals.
+Patients often experience reduced pain intensity, less emotional distress, improved sleep, and better coping skills.

 answer background